alvynben/Data2Calendar/README.md

 # Data2Calendar

-Essentially, the Data2Calendar program is the only thing that is working here.
+Currently, the only functioning code is the Data_2_Calendar.py file.

+Data.txt : tested input file
-The data.txt file is the tested input file, and running.ics is the resultant output file
+Running.ics : resultant output file

+How should the input be?